octopus-foundation/octopus/shared/nerve/README.md

 # MySQL backend

-Nerve mysql backend efficiently uses InnoDB engine with sharding for storing data.
-For the abovementioned example , we have the following mysql tables:
+Nerve MySQL backend efficiently uses the InnoDB engine with sharding for storing data.
+For the example above we have the following MySQL tables:
 ```
 mysql> show tables;
 +-------------------------------------+